 Bringing blockchain power to the people

-Happily, that day could soon be upon us thanks to Zipper.
+Happily, that day could soon be upon us thanks to Zippie.
 This Ethereum-based mobile platform, which recently announced a partnership with Streamr, aims to develop a dedicated blockchain smartphone solution for the easy and secure use of cryptocurrencies and blockchain applications, right out of the box.
 This all happens on an operating system level and, therefore, promises a much-needed next step up from current wallet apps.
-What’s more, to achieve its goal, Zipper is already creating a blockchain community phone program for the Sony Xperia X.
+What’s more, to achieve its goal, Zippie is already creating a blockchain community phone program for the Sony Xperia X.

 Working together to monetise real-time data

-Since we recently announced our partnership with Zipper, we’ve had lots of questions from our community about our collaboration.
+Since we recently announced our partnership with Zippie, we’ve had lots of questions from our community about our collaboration.
 Our companies share core values, such as a strong desire to empower people through decentralisation.
 Both our products also have the potential to hugely broaden the appeal and value of blockchain technology.
 However, there are many more reasons to be thrilled about this partnership.

 Android, Sailfish and Linux virtualisation

-Additionally, the work going into making Android or SailfishOS Zipper-ready includes an internal virtual network and secure screen overlays.
+Additionally, the work going into making Android or SailfishOS Zippie-ready includes an internal virtual network and secure screen overlays.
 This is bound to be interesting to anyone fascinated by current networking, virtualisation and information security.
 Needless to say, we are as enthusiastic about this collaboration as Dr. Saarnio.
 Not only do we have the same goal of making it easy for people to access, distribute and monetise their real-time data, but we’re excited to partner with a company aiming to ship working products already in 2018.
 We hope you are, too.